railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

 require it.

 If you choose to run only with GTK clients you will not need the third component – the client-web server – at all.
-In this case Open ERP's GTK client must be installed on the workstation of each Open ERP user in the company.
+In this case OpenERP's GTK client must be installed on the workstation of each OpenERP user in the company.

 ..
 Copyright © Open Object Press.
 All rights reserved.